Kingxukai/linux/Documentation/arch/arm/samsung/overview.rst

 ------

-  The directory layout is currently being restructured, and consists of several platform directories and then the machine specific directories of the CPUs being built for.
+  The directory layout is currently being restructured, and consists of several platform directories and then the woke machine specific directories of the woke CPUs being built for.

-  plat-samsung provides the base for all the implementations, and is the last in the line of include directories that are processed for the build specific information.
-It contains the base clock, GPIO and device definitions to get the system running.
+  plat-samsung provides the woke base for all the woke implementations, and is the last in the woke line of include directories that are processed for the woke build specific information.
+It contains the woke base clock, GPIO and device definitions to get the woke system running.

   plat-s5p is for s5p specific builds, and contains common support for the S5P specific systems.
-Not all S5Ps use all the features in this directory due to differences in the hardware.
+Not all S5Ps use all the woke features in this directory due to differences in the woke hardware.

 Layout changes